BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Cons for Progressives

-• Moving an election to a Wednesday breaks the standard Tuesday tradition, which could confuse some voters and inadvertently suppress turnout among those unaware of the schedule change.
+• Moving an election to a Wednesday breaks the norm of Tuesday voting, which could cause confusion among voters and potentially lower turnout.

-• Retaining administrative deadlines based on the Tuesday date creates a complex bureaucratic disconnect that could confuse grassroots candidates who lack professional legal teams to navigate the timeline.
+• Retaining deadlines based on a "phantom" Tuesday election date creates a complex bureaucratic layer that may confuse grassroots candidates with fewer resources.

 Pros for Conservatives